Renunciation

 Right Mindfulness

-Right Intention is the "power" and serves as the driving force behind Renunciation, Right Effort is developing the causes and conditions for a mind that is clear and not lost in thoughts.
+Right Intention is the "power" and serves as the driving force behind Renunciation, while Right Effort is developing the causes and conditions for a mind that is clear and not lost in thoughts.

-Mindfulness is the "knowing" that discerns causes and conditions, desire and aversion and how we take the Five Aggregates personally.
+Mindfulness is the "knowing" that discerns causes and conditions, desire and aversion, and how we take the Five Aggregates personally.

-When awareness is fully established in awareness, at the Five Aggregates, in memory, what the Tathagata calls the Four Abidings of Mindfulness, there is discernment, what is called "knowing" this is Right Mindfulness.
+When awareness is fully established in awareness, at the Five Aggregates, in memory, what the Tathagata calls the Four Abidings of Mindfulness—there is discernment, what is called "knowing."
+This is Right Mindfulness.

 Right Concentration